 “There is no general screening test that is more efficient, effective and affordable than a comprehensive blood chemistry panel.
 A comprehensive blood chemistry panel will allow the healthcare provider to quickly assess the degree of health or disease in a patient.
 It is the ultimate tool in biomedical laboratory sciences to evaluate new patients.
 It allows the healthcare provider to establish a baseline of biomarkers that can be used to track the patient’s health immediately and over a period of time”.
 Datis Kharrazian, DC, MS, FAACP, DACBN, DIBAK, CNS, CSCS, CCSP

 Interested in a private consultation to discuss if a comprehensive functional blood chemistry analysis is right for you?
-Contact me today for a complimentary 10 min consultation.
+Schedule your health consultation today.